sg893052/sonic-buildimage/platforms/pddf/brcm_pal_pddf.md

  - src/sonic-platform-common/sonic_platform_base/chassis_base.py (Chassis base class)
  - src/sonic-platform-common/sonic_platform_base/watchdog_base.py (Watchdog base class)

-These device-object classes use the per platform JSON descriptor files to use the appropriate SysFS attributes to get and set.
+The PDDF generic device object-classes make use of the per platform JSON descriptor files and use the appropriate attributes to get and set.
+The final object classes would be derived from these PDDF generic classes and provide users the ability to override/re-define generic get/set implementation under PDDF.
+Final component based object classes are placed under /sonic-buildimage/device/\<ODM\>/\<platform\>sonic_platform.

 #### 3.1.4 Source code organization and Packaging
-PDDF source code is mainly organized into platform dependent data files(JSON descriptors), generic PDDF  driver modules, generic  device-object classes, generic utils, and start up scripts.
+PDDF source code is mainly organized into platform dependent data files(JSON descriptors), generic PDDF  driver modules, generic  device object-classes, generic utils, and start up scripts.

  - /service/sonic-buildimage/platform/pddf
 	  - modules
 	  - scripts

  - /service/sonic-buildimage/device/common/pddf
-	  - sonic_platform (2.0 Platform device-object classes)
+	  - sonic_platform (PDDF generic device object-classes based on 2.0 platform APIs)
 	  - plugins (1.0 platform plugins)

- - JSON descriptor files should be placed in the "pddf/json" directory under the respective "/sonic-buildimage/platform/" directory path.
+ - JSON descriptor files should be placed in the "pddf" directory under the respective "/sonic-buildimage/device/\<ODM\>/\<platform\>" directory path.
 For example:
-	 - sonic-buildimage/platform/broadcom/sonic-platform-modules-accton/as7712-32x/pddf/json/\<descriptor.json\>)
+	 - sonic-buildimage/device/accton/x86_64-accton_as7712_32x-r0/pddf/\<descriptor.json\>

-From SONiC build, all the PDDF components shall be built and packaged into a common pddf Debian package.
-Every platform builds and packages per platform specific drivers, utilities, scripts, etc.,  into a platform Debian package.
+From SONiC build, all the PDDF utils and kernel modules shall be built and packaged into a common pddf Debian package.
+Every platform builds and packages per platform specific drivers, utilities, scripts, etc.,into a platform Debian package.

 #### 3.1.5 Deployment details
 For the Runtime environment, PDDF shall provide a init script which shall be integrated into the per platform init script.
-This will load the PDDF modules and device-object classes and will use the per platform JSON descriptor files for initializing the platform service.
+This will load the PDDF modules and device object-classes and will use the per platform JSON descriptor files for initializing the platform service.

 ### 3.2 Generic Driver Design
 Vendors write platform specific component drivers and deploy them as kernel loadable modules.
 In PDDF, drivers are generic, with platform specific data populated in JSON descriptor files.
 The JSON descriptor files are provided by the PDDF developer.
 Usually two different kernel modules are associated with each component.
 One is *Device Driver Module* and other is *Device Module*.